-Other rebranding tools that can help you disseminate your new brand internally include Sigilium.
-It allows you to centrally create and update your internal email signatures and add banners while offering visibility on the number of clicks each banner generates.
+Other rebranding tools that can help you disseminate your new brand internally include UpSlide’s Outlook Signature Manager.
+It allows you to centrally create and update your internal email signatures and banners, to ensure no more off-brand signatures, deployment roadblocks or technology siloes across your whole organization.

 Make sure no asset is left behind

 A rebrand is about more than just a logo and a website.
 However, too often, so much time and attention are paid to these areas that others get left until the last minute and end up being rushed or even forgotten, resulting in inconsistencies.
-Common examples of this are quote templates, voicemails, printed materials and event collateral etc. Read our article about why consistency is key to a successful brand strategy to find out more.
+Common examples of this are quote templates, voicemails, printed materials and event collateral etc. Read our article about how to rebrand your PowerPoint templates to find out more.

 Ensure all assets are optimized for purpose